Connecting you with resources on campus, in the community, and beyond!

 Local Spiritual & Religious Communities

-One of the wonderful things about living in Burlington is the opportunity to explore and connect with a diversity of spiritual and religious communities.
+One of the wonderful things about living in Burlington is the opportunity to explore and connect with a diversity of spiritual and religious communities, either virtually or in person!
 Possible Communities (pdf) based on their proximity to campus and/or recommendation by a member of the UVM community.

 - Interfaith Calendar - Part of creating an inclusive and equitable campus climate is being mindful of important religious and cultural celebrations when scheduling academic work and co-curricular programming.
 Two different PDF versions of the Interfaith Calendar are available: